stat545ubc-2023/assignment-b3-charlotteedgar/README.md

-A link to a running instance of your Shiny app.
-A description of your app.
-Whatever dataset you will use, acknowledge its source clearly.
-Remember that we value open, reproducible science: this means that the user of your app should have direct access to the data, or know where to go to access it.

 Link: https://charlotte-edgar.shinyapps.io/quakes/

 This app allows one to visualize the quakes dataset.
 This dataset has 5 columns, longitude, latitude, magnitude, depth and number of stations reporting, that describe 1000 earthquakes that occured near Fiji since 1964.